 Thailand’s ferry network is dense and operator-fragmented.
 Travelfish and Ferry Advice both track schedule changes across the Gulf and Andaman routes monthly.
-The four main passenger operators (Lomprayah, Raja, Seatran, Songserm) cover most inter-island routes; smaller boutique operators cover specific niches like Tubkaek and Krabi.
+The four main passenger operators are Lomprayah, Raja, Seatran, and Songserm, and they cover most routes between islands.
+Smaller boutique operators cover specific niches like Tubkaek and Krabi.

 Search ferries, buses and trains